The center is a collaborative effort involving faculty from different disciplines

 economics, and scientific research.

-Cam serves as both the Director of the Center for the Study of Security, Cyber, Hazards,
+Dr. Carlson serves as both the Director of the Center for Arctic Security and Resilience

-Europe, Haiti, and the Central Asian states supporting humanitarian assistance, non-combatant
+the Central Asian states supporting humanitarian assistance, non-combatant evacuation,

-evacuation, and peacekeeping as well as operations supporting the Global War on Terrorism
+and peacekeeping as well as operations supporting the Global War on Terrorism (GWOT).

 Since retirement from the U.S. Army, Cam has served as the site lead from the C4ISR